michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Michigan Divorce Decree?

 In Michigan, a divorce decree is a court document approving the termination of a marriage and the obligations of ex-spouses.
 This decree is one of three records created because of the divorce proceedings.
 Others are the divorce certificate and complete divorce record.
-Typically, a decree of divorce will have the terms of a divorce, including custody, visitation, and property rights, and protection orders.
+Typically, a decree of divorce will have the terms of a divorce, including custody, visitation, property rights, and protection orders.
 Under MCR 8.119, divorce records maintained by the court are publicly accessible unless restricted by law, court rule, or court order.

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
-The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+Family court documents include marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make future changes.
+The personal nature of these records makes them considerably more difficult to find and obtain than other public records.
+These records are often unavailable through government sources or third-party public record websites.

 What is an Annulment in Michigan?

-• Incapacity to marry because of age: When one of the spouses was below 16 years of age when the marriage was entered (MCL 551.51), or above this age but under18 years and a parent or legal guardian did not consent to the marriage (MCL 552.34)
+• Incapacity to marry because of age: When one of the spouses was below 16 years of age when the marriage was entered (MCL 551.51), or above this age but under 18 years, and a parent or legal guardian did not consent to the marriage (MCL 552.34)

 • Incestuous and bigamous marriages (MCL 552.1)